Skip to Main Content OPRFHS Library Home Page

 • Debatable? (you should need multiple perspectives)

-• Judgement or evaluation needed?
+• Judgment or evaluation needed?

 • Narrow and focused?